GMOD/Apollo/README.md

 <a href="https://github.com/GMOD/Apollo/blob/master/README.md">On GitHub</a>

-A genome annotation editor.
+An instantaneous, collaborative, genome annotation editor..
 The stack is a Java web application / database backend and a Javascript client that runs in a web browser as a JBrowse plugin.

 For general information on WebApollo, go to:
 [http://genomearchitect.org/](http://genomearchitect.org/)